jczestochowska/jczestochowska.github.io/index.md

 By looking at districts, we can see that South Side restaurants make the most critical violations, where Northwest side is the safest district considering this criteria.
 If we take a closer look, Washington park restaurants on average make critical violation every fourth inspection.
 Oakland in South Side and Uptown in Far North Side are also highly ranked and can be qualified as dangerous areas.

 Another criteria we can use is number of inspections ended in failure.
 Naturally, if there are more failures, the area is more dangerous.
 We will check the proportion of failures among total inspections for each area.
-If it is higher for some areas then for others, we consider them more dangerous areas.
+If it is higher for some areas than for others, we consider them more dangerous areas.

 <div class="map">
 {% include percentage_failed_inspections.html %}